close search bar

 2 Apache License 2.0 Low Yes

-4 BSD 3-Clause "New" or "Revised" License Low Yes
+3 BSD 3-Clause "New" or "Revised" License Low Yes

-5 BSD 2-Clause "Simplified" License Low Yes
+4 BSD 2-Clause "Simplified" License Low Yes

-6 Creative Commons Zero v1.0 Universal Varies by usage No
+7 Creative Commons Zero v1.0 Universal Varies by usage No

-13 Mozilla Public License 2.0 Medium Yes
+9 Mozilla Public License 2.0 Medium Yes

-15 Zlib/libpng License Low Yes
+11 Zlib/libpng License Low Yes

-17 SIL Open Font License 1.1 Low Yes
+12 SIL Open Font License 1.1 Low Yes

-19 Creative Commons Attribution 4.0 Low No
+15 Creative Commons Attribution ShareAlike 4.0 Varies by usage No

-*Component includes a statement that it is in the public domain but does not use a specific public domain license such as the Unlicense or CC.
+*Component includes a statement that it is in the public domain but does not use a specific public domain license such as the Unlicense

 Low risk: Permissive licenses

-Permissive licenses generally do not have real limiting conditions.
+Permissive licenses generally do not have many limiting conditions.
 Rather, they usually require that you keep the copyright notice in place when you distribute your own software.
 This means you can use and change the open source software as needed as long as you keep the copyright notices intact.
 MIT and Apache licenses, the two most popular licenses currently in use, are in this category.
-We rate permissive licenses as LOW-risk licenses.
+We rate permissive licenses as low-risk licenses.

 Medium risk: Semipermissive licenses